Course Summary

 Program Objectives

-The Marketing Program prepares students to become a link between the market and the organization, developing the capacity to identify consumer needs and translate them into tangible proposals of products and services, using the basic tools of management and marketing fundamentals.
+The Associate in Arts degree in Marketing Program prepares students to become a link between the market and the organization, developing the capacity to identify consumer needs and translate them into tangible proposals of products and services, using the basic tools of management and marketing fundamentals.

 Admission Requirements